Collard Green Pesto Pizza

 Parmigiano-Reggiano or other Parmesan cheese

 Remove the plastic wrap from your rested, risen pizza dough.
 Top your pizza with dollops of room temperature collard green pesto.
 Using your fingers carefully spread the pesto evenly over the dough, being careful not to tear the dough while leaving the edges free of pesto.
 Top with a grating of Parmigiano-Reggiano.
-Bake on a pizza stone (a hot oven will also suffice) in a preheated 450°F oven for ~15 minutes.
-For even cooking, rotate the pizza at the halfway point.
+Bake in a preheated 450°F oven for ~15 minutes.
+I like to bake the pizza on the bottom rack as it gives the pizza bottom a nice crust.
+I move the pizza to a higher rack if the bottom crust is over browning.

 Collard Green Pesto